craftcms/docs/docs/3.x/extend/graphql.md

 - `craft\gql\types\Number::getType()` is used to specify a number than can be either an integer or a float.
 It can also be `null`.

 ::: tip
-For consistency, use the `ID` type—and not `Int`—when you’re returning IDs.
+For consistency, use the `ID` type—not `Int`—when you’re returning IDs.
+The `ID` type serializes to a string rather than an integer.
 :::

 ### Utility Types